b3n0y/ResolveDevDoc/docs/source/resolveapi_readme.rst

 Running DaVinci Resolve in headless mode
 ----------------------------------------

 DaVinci Resolve can be launched in a headless mode without the user interface using the -nogui command line option.
 When DaVinci Resolve is launched using this option, the user interface is disabled.
 However, the various scripting APIs will continue to work as expected.

 Basic Resolve API
 -----------------

 Some commonly used API functions are described below (*).
 As with the resolve object, each object is inspectable for properties and functions.

 Resolve
   Fusion()                                        --> Fusion             # Returns the Fusion object.
 Starting point for Fusion scripts.
   GetMediaStorage()                               --> MediaStorage       # Returns the media storage object to query and act on media locations.
-  GetProjectManager()                             --> ProjectManager     # Returns the project manager object for currently open database. w(pageName)                              --> Bool               # Switches to indicated page in DaVinci Resolve.
+  GetProjectManager()                             --> ProjectManager     # Returns the project manager object for currently open database.
+  OpenPage(pageName)                              --> Bool               # Switches to indicated page in DaVinci Resolve.
 Input can be one of ("media", "cut", "edit", "fusion", "color", "fairlight", "deliver").
   GetCurrentPage()                                --> String             # Returns the page currently displayed in the main window.
 Returned value can be one of ("media", "cut", "edit", "fusion", "color", "fairlight", "deliver", None).
   GetProductName()                                --> string             # Returns product name.
   GetVersion()                                    --> [version fields]   # Returns list of product version fields in [major, minor, patch, build, suffix] format.